WilsonBillkia/ethereum-node/README.md

 # Instructions

-1. Add the IP address or hostname of the host you want to build to your inventory file (default: /etc/ansible/hosts) under a new group named geth_node
+1. Add the IP address or hostname of the host you want to build to your inventory file (default: /etc/ansible/hosts) under a new group named geth_nodes

 2. Run the following `git clone https://github.com/WilsonBillkia/ethereum-node/`